psychemedia/sin-eater-resources/src/_initial_observations.md

 ## "The Sin-Eater", As According to Moggridge

 The evening programme that day convened at half-past seven o'clock, with the President, the Hon R. H. Clive, M.P., in the chair.
-It commenced with the reading of a paper on the *History of the Parish of Carno, Montgomeryshire* by T. O. Morgan, Esq., of Aberystwyth, and dollowing a vote of thanks to Mr. Morgan, "enthusiastically accorded by the meeting", an apparently short discussion on *Municipal records of Ludlow*."
+It commenced with the reading of a paper on the *History of the Parish of Carno, Montgomeryshire* by T. O. Morgan, Esq., of Aberystwyth, and following a vote of thanks to Mr. Morgan, "enthusiastically accorded by the meeting", an apparently short discussion on *Municipal records of Ludlow*."
 Matthew Moggridge, Esq., reporting on the latest of his researches in the Swansea valley alluded to in the paper he read at the fifth meeting the precious year in Tenby, on *"On the Preservation of Local Traditions"*, then proceeded to make some observations the *"Custom of the Sin Eater in Cwm Ammon Valley"*.

 ```{admonition} Cwm Ammon
 :class: tip